 How dangerous is COVID-19 for people with disabilities?

-The pandemic is growing in most of our program countries.
+The pandemic is present in all of the countries where we work.
 The people we assist every day--people with disabilities, people with injuries, refugees and displaced people—have the right to the same protections and precautions.
 The most vulnerable of the vulnerable, our beneficiaries already experience poverty and exclusion, conflict and disaster.
-At this stage, the dire situation facing Western countries may prove disastrous for people living in some countries where we work, and more specifically for the very individuals we assist, some of whom live with underlying health conditions, such as diabetes, or the effects of being older.
+The dire situation may prove disastrous for people living in some countries where we work, and more specifically for the very individuals we assist, some of whom live with underlying health conditions, such as diabetes, or the effects of being older.
 The goal is to provide them with more support than ever.

 Donate to help Humanity & Inclusion ensure that individuals with disabilities are included